-HOME PRICES UNEXPECTEDLY FALL
+Home Prices Unexpectedly Fall

-Home prices unexpectedly fell by 0.3% month-over-month in May, missing economists’ expectations for a 0.3% gain.
+The July S&P/Case-Shiller home price index showed prices fell 0.5% over last month against expectations for no growth.

-This is according to the latest S&P/Case-Shiller report on U.S. home prices.
+On a year-over-year basis, home prices rose 6.75%, also less than expected.

-On a year-over-year basis, prices were up 9.3%, which was also below the 9.9% gain expected.
+Expectations were for prices to be flat month-over-month and rise 7.4% on a year-over-year basis.

-“Home prices rose at their slowest pace since February of last year,” said S&P’s David Blitzer.
-“Housing has been turning in mixed economic numbers in the last few months.
-Prices and sales of existing homes have shown improvement while construction and sales of new homes continue to lag.
-At the same time, the broader economy and especially employment are showing larger improvements and substantial gains.”
+Last month, the June report showed home prices unexpectedly fell 0.2% month-over-month, while home prices rose 8.1% year-over-year, a 17-month low.

 Business Insider Emails & Alerts